dariusarnold/mazemaker/README.md

 Allows creating masked mazes by specifying an image.
 A mask image limits the possible space for maze generation and allows to create mazes of arbitrary shapes.

-Also contains a script that creates mask images from text.
+Also allows to automatically generate a mask from text.

 ## Requirements